GoogleCloudPlatform/cicd-foundation/infra/README.md

 gcloud builds submit . --config deploy/kritis-signer/cloudbuild.yaml
 ```

-Get the URL and digest of the pushed image (check the last few lines of the logs) and specify the full image URL (without a protocol) in your `terraform.tfvars` file:
+Get the URL and digest of the pushed image (check the last few lines of the logs) and define the `kritis_signer_image` variable in your `terraform.tfvars` file by specifing the full image URL (without a protocol).
+This should look like this:

 ```
 kritis_signer_image = "gcr.io/…/kritis-signer@sha256:…"
 ```

-Re-run terraform
+Re-run terraform:
 ```
 terraform apply
 ```